linpengcheng/PurefunctionPipelineDataflow/README.md

 - The best task planning tool is the Gantt chart, and the best implementation method is the warehouse/workshop model implemented by the factory.

+- I think some data flow theories have only rivers (input workshops), no clouds and rain (output workshops), no oceans and lakes (warehouses), it is not a closed-loop system, so it is theoretically incomplete.

 #### Principles of the model

 - Division of tasks